 These remote villages lack access to health services, modern contraception, clean and safe drinking water and education.
 With populations spiraling upward, settlements and farms are encroaching into wild, forested lands.
 As more forest is cleared haphazardly for agriculture, sediment clogs coastal fish breeding zones and fisheries decline.

 Model Households: More than 1,200 families volunteer as “Model Households” to educate by example.
 These families model healthy and sustainable behaviors, such as using a hand-washing station, installing an upgrade latrine, prioritizing family planning, using energy saving stoves and setting their agricultural plots away from the lake.

-Reproductive Health: The birth rate in this region is 7.1 births per woman — one of the highest in the world.
+Reproductive Health: The number of children per woman in this region is 7.1 births — one of the highest in the world.
 More than 17,000 women of reproductive age have already received family planning counseling and access to modern contraception.
 Upgrades to health clinics — such as 16 solar suitcases that can provide electricity during nighttime births — are dramatically reducing maternal and neonatal deaths.

 Forest Management: The forested areas of the Greater Mahale Ecosystem are under threat from agricultural expansion, indiscriminate fires, and illegal forest harvesting.
 Eight new Village Land Use Plans earmark 228,000 acres as village forest reserves to protect key chimp habitat, and 37 forest scouts have been trained and deployed.
 A new program with partner Carbon Tanzania is helping eight villages in the Ntakata Mountain area earn a sustainable income through carbon credits earned from protecting their trees.

 We’ve made significant progress since the launch of the Tuungane Project, but we still have a long way to go to ensure the long-term protection of these amazing natural systems and the critical resources they provide to people.
 Will you help us advance this critical work?